-Pre-, post-, and control-site monitoring associated with the Pantex Renewable Energy Project was conducted in 2011.
+A subcontract was secured with WTAMU for FY09-FY14 to conduct pre-, post-, and control-site monitoring associated with the Pantex Renewable Energy Project.
 The multi-year study is based on recent criteria published in Wildlife Society journals, but exceeds the recommended duration of both pre- and post-monitoring.
-The emphasis includes bat and bird mortality at turbines and associated infrastructure, but also bird avoidance of wind farm sites and road kill mortality on associated roadways.
-Due to a number of active Swainson's hawk (Buteo swainsoni) nests observed near the proposed Pantex field and existing neighboring turbine fields, a new objective was to pre- and post-monitor nesting pairs for habitat use and productivity (in relation to the PREP).
+The emphasis includes bat and bird mortality at turbines and associated infrastructure, and response of Swainson's hawks (Buteo swainsoni) and other birds to wind farm development.